mbkeating/chord-tone-generator/README.md

 ## Paper

 This engine will be presented at ICMC2025 in June.
+Paper postprint https://arxiv.org/pdf/2510.19666

 ### Paper Abstract